org-arl/InteractiveViz.jl/README.md

 arrow keys   pan left/right/up/down
 0            reset zoom, pan, and color axis
 ```

+The keymap can be modified if desired (see [discussion](https://github.com/org-arl/InteractiveViz.jl/issues/1) for details).

 To enable data cursor (to get _x_, _y_ and _value_ (heatmaps) using mouse pointer), simply add `cursor=true` keyword argument to any of the plots.